-Cupping is one of the oldest methods of traditional Chinese medicine.
-The earliest recorded use of cupping dates to the early fourth century, when the noted herbalist Ge Hong wrote about a form of cupping in “A Handbook of Prescriptions”.
-Later books written during the Tang and Qing dynasties described cupping in great detail; one textbook included an entire chapter on “fire jar qi”, a type of cupping that could alleviate headaches, dizziness and abdominal pain.
+Chinese Cupping Therapy is one of the oldest methods of traditional Chinese medicine.
+The earliest recorded use of cupping dates to the early fourth century, when the noted herbalist Ge Hong wrote “A Handbook of Prescriptions”.
+Later books written during the Tang and Qing dynasties describe this regimen in great detail; one textbook included an entire chapter on “fire jar qi”, a type of treatment that could alleviate headaches, dizziness and abdominal pain.

 Cupping is used primarily to treat muscular pain, respiratory conditions such as bronchitis, asthma, and congestion; arthritis; gastrointestinal disorders.
 Some practitioners also use cupping to treat depression and reduce swelling.

-While cupping is considered relatively safe (especially air cupping, which does not include the risk of fire and heat), it can cause some temporary swelling and bruising on the skin.
+While it is considered relatively safe (especially air cupping, which does not include the risk of fire and heat), it can cause some temporary swelling and bruising on the skin.
 As the skin under a cup is drawn up, the blood vessels at the surface of the skin expand.
 This may result in small, circular bruises on the areas where the cups were applied.
-These bruises are usually painless, however, and disappear within a few days of treatment.
+These bruises are usually painless and disappear within a few days of treatment.
 In addition, there are several instances where cupping should not be performed.
-Patients with inflamed skin, cases of high fever or convulsions, and patients who bleed easily are not suitable candidates for cupping.
+Patients with inflamed skin, cases of high fever or convulsions.
+Also, patients who bleed easily are not suitable candidates for this traditional therapy.
 Pregnant women should not have cupping on their stomach or lower back.
-If the cups are being moved, they should not cross bony areas, such as the ridges of the spine or the shoulder blades.
+If the cups are being moved, they should not cross bony areas such as the ridges of the spine or the shoulder blades.

 Contact us if you would like to schedule a session.